The marathon running race is one of the premier races on the Olympic track and field program.

 The marathon was originally conceived as a race for the 1896 Olympics in Athens, commemorating the run of the soldier Pheidippides from a battlefield at the site of the town of Marathon, Greece, to Athens in 490 B.C.
 Legend has it that Pheidippides delivered the momentous message "Niki!" ("victory"), then collapsed and died.

-The first ever time that the marathon was raced was the first of two trail runs before the actual Olympic race in Athens.
+The first-ever time that the marathon was raced was the first of two trial runs before the actual Olympic race in Athens.
 The first trial took place on March 10 (February 27 according to the Julian calendar that was observed in Greece at the time).
-The competitors were only Greek runners, and the winner was the nineteen-year old Peloponnesian Charilaos Vasilakos, who a month later would come second to Louis in the Olympic marathon.
+The competitors were only Greek runners, and the winner was the nineteen-year old Peloponnesian Charilaos Vasilakos, who a month later would come second in the Olympic marathon.

 It is a tradition for the men's Olympic marathon to be the last event of the athletics calendar, with the finish usually inside the Olympic stadium.

-During the first several modern Olympics, the marathon was always an approximate distance.
-For the 1908 Olympic Games in London, the British royal family requested that the marathon start at the Windsor Castle so that the royal children could witness its start.
-As a result, the marathon distance was changed to 26 miles to cover the ground from Windsor Castle to White City Stadium, with 385 yards added on so the race could finish in front of royal family's viewing box.
-The total distance from the Windsor Castle to the Olympic Stadium was 42,195 meters (or 26 miles and 385 yards).
+The marathon event at the first Olympics, went actually from the town of Marathon to Athens, which Google Maps now says is about 35km on foot.
+During the first several modern Olympics, the marathon was always run over an approximate distance.
+For the 1908 Olympic Games in London, the British royal family requested that the marathon start at Windsor Castle so that the royal children could witness its start.
+As a result, the marathon distance was changed to 26 miles to cover the ground from Windsor Castle to White City Stadium, with 385 yards added on so the race could finish in front of the royal family's viewing box.
+The total distance from Windsor Castle to the Olympic Stadium was 42,195 meters (or 26 miles and 385 yards).
 In 1924, this distance became the standardized length of a marathon.

 - 1896: 40,000 m (approx.)